boburrafikhjanov/todo-app/README.md

 ### `npm mock-db`

-In order to work with mock data you need to run this command
+In order to work with mock data you need to run this command.\
+To view the json file in your browser open [http://localhost:3001]

 ### `npm test`